kishiyamat/ntu-ut-ling-vwp/README.md

 ## What should we do?

+Some problems for organizing the data frame.

+1. We have to take many steps
+1. We need to apply the change to 792 files.`33*24=792`. <- `for loop`

+### Steps we need to take

+1. Getting data frame from a list of filenames
+1. Making the data frame simpler
+1. Adding when they start/end their fixation
+1. Extracting studio event from a file
+1. Adding the infomation to the data list

+-> Making functions can be a good way.

+???
 We want to change how the data frame looks like, but there are some problems.

-1. We have to change a lot.
+We have to change a lot, and
-1. We need to apply the change to 792 files.`33*24=792`.
+we need to apply the changes over and over.

-We can use *loop* to apply the changes to each file so the second in not a big deal. but how about the first one?
+We can use *for loop* to apply the changes to each file so the second one is not a big deal. but how about the first one?
 We have to...

-1. get data frame from a list of filenames
+1. get a data frame from a filenames
 1. make the data frame smaller
-1. add when they start/end their fixation
+1. add some timestamps when they start and end their fixation
-1. extract studio event from a file
+1. extract and add studio event data from a file

-1. add the infomation to the data list
+Making functions can be a good way.

 ---